Xilinx/SDSoC_Examples/cpp/getting_started/loop_fusion/README.md

 ## 1. OVERVIEW
-This example will demonstrate how to fuse two loops into one to improve the performance of a C/C++ kernel.
+This example will demonstrate how to fuse two loops into one to improve the performance of a C/C++ hardware function.

 ***KEY CONCEPTS:*** Hardware Function Optimization, Loop Fusion, Loop Pipelining